carolinesmallwood/airbnb/README.md

 # DataCamp Project: Exploring Airbnb Market Trends

+### Skills Demonstrated: cleaning data with NumPy and pandas, descriptive statistics with pandas

 Objective: Apply your importing and cleaning data and data manipulation skills to explore New York City Airbnb data.

 Project Description